Scrumban: The team

 Scrumban does not require any specific number of team members or team roles.
 The roles a team has prior to adopting Scrumban are kept when implementing Scrumban.
 They are reinforced by team members having to choose the tasks to complete themselves.
 The team roles in Scrumban are more specialized and less cross-functional than what is expected in scrum teams.

 Pull principle

 In Scrumban tasks are not assigned to the team members by the team leader or project manager.
 Each team member chooses which task from the To Do section they are going to complete next.
 This guarantees a smooth process flow, where all the team members are equally busy at all times.

 Feature freeze

 Feature freeze is used in Scrumban when the project deadline is approaching.
 It means that only the features that the team already has for development can still be worked on and no additional features can be added.

 Triage

-Triage usually happens right after feature freeze.
+Triage usually happens right after the feature freeze.
 With an approaching project deadline, the project manager decides which of the in-development features will be completed and which will stay unfinished.
 This guarantees that the team can focus on finishing important features before the project deadline and forget the less important ones.